Production systems. Built to run after launch.

 Epics give you a language to manage the work without needing to be a developer.
 Reprioritize at the sprint boundary without disrupting active development.

-The retainer structure.
+The engagement structure.

 We work on monthly retainer — not project bids.
 Retainer engagements produce better software because the relationship continues after launch.
 The software improves as your business evolves.